kumarpit/api-actions/README.md

 # reax
-Redux middleware to simplify requests to restful APIs.
+Redux middleware to simplify making requests to RESTful APIs.
 Uses the Axios HTTP client.